-Tax on salt could reduce cardiovascular disease deaths by 3 percentApril 22nd, 2012 in Cardiology /
+Tax on salt could reduce cardiovascular disease deaths by 3 percentApril 22, 2012 in Medicine & Health / Cardiology

 Voluntary industry reductions in salt content and taxation on products containing salt in 19 developing countries could reduce the number of deaths each year from cardiovascular disease (CVD) by 2-3 per cent in these countries.
 The preliminary data presented today at the World Congress of Cardiology are the first findings from a new report from Harvard that will be published later this year.